Distribution-Calibrated Inference Time Compute for Thinking LLM-as-a-Judge: Motivation: The Tie Dilemma

 \textbf{Tie decisions are not stable}: Our work is motivated by the fact that in three-way preference tasks, the vote distribution of an LLM-as-a-judge is highly sensitive to variations in the evaluation setup.

 In this section, we demonstrate empirically two major sources of variability in ratings - (1) the LLM queried and (2) the prompt template used to get the ratings.
 We conduct an experiment where we generated three slight variations of an evaluation prompt as shown in Appendix \ref{sec:all-prompts}.
 We then use each of these prompts to judge the same dataset from the previous section.
 As shown in Table \ref{tab:ties_rates}, the results reveal a significant variance in the rate of ties across prompts and LLMs.
-For instance, using the gemini-2.5-flash model, the percentage of ``Ties" votes fluctuates dramatically, ranging from a high of 37.6\% with \texttt{prompt\_3} to a low of 12.4\% with \texttt{prompt\_1}.
+To quantify data-sampling variance, we report 95\% confidence intervals.
+For instance, using the gemini-2.5-flash model, the percentage of ``Ties" votes fluctuates dramatically, ranging from a high of 37.6\% ($\pm$ 5.2\%) with \texttt{prompt\_3} to a low of 12.4\% ($\pm$ 3.5\%) with \texttt{prompt\_1}.
+Because these confidence bounds do not overlap, this confirms the prompt-induced shifts are highly statistically significant.
 We also observe that deepseek-v3.1 produces an average tie rate of 30.4\% across all prompts, which is significantly higher than gpt-oss-120b's average of 21.8\%.

 This instability is a critical flaw for methods that do not calibrate for such variations since a simple change in prompt wording can fundamentally alter the tie likelihood.
 This underscores the need for a robust distribution-calibrated aggregation method, which can explicitly model and adapt to these shifts.
-Other works have investigated calibration via finetuning the model \cite{park2024offsetbiasleveragingdebiaseddata} \cite{ye2025learning}; in this work we focus at mitigation strategies at inference time.
+Other works have investigated calibration via finetuning the model \cite{park2024offsetbiasleveragingdebiaseddata} \cite{ye2025learning}; in this work we focus on mitigation strategies at inference time.